 First-year students arrive with a range of experiences with library resources, and liaison librarians provide library research sessions to introduce academic research strategies and resources to all first-year students, focusing on the unique scholarly collections at the University of Richmond.
 Library instruction sessions also offer all students, especially those with little previous exposure to library research and resources, the opportunity to think about information needs and appropriate resources beginning with their first UR classes.

 Students develop library skills, like all others, most effectively over time, by facing increasingly difficult tasks and learning the best tools and techniques to meet them.
-Our students will have the advantage of immensely greater resources and availability than in the past, but also experience the increased challenges of finding the right sources and using them effectively.
+Our students will have the advantage of immensely greater resources and availability than in the past, but also experience the increased challenges of selecting resources for specific information needs, evaluating and using them effectively.

 Librarians and FYS faculty work together to plan overall program assessment for Goal #4.